simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 <img width="393" height="802" alt="Untitled" src="https://github.com/user-attachments/assets/9a22cf44-b8c3-4225-80b5-c495c01f7bad" />

-As I had imagined, the model was pretty inaccurate and 2 of the top 3 losses (inaccurate predictions where the model was the _most_ certian) contained images of multiple people.
-In these cases, despite it being multiple photos of the _same_ actress, the model still had issue.
+As I had imagined, the model was pretty inaccurate: 2 of the top 3 losses (inaccurate predictions where the model was the _most_ certian) contained images of multiple people.
+In these cases, despite it being multiple photos of the _same_ actress, the model still had an issue.
 Luckily, fastai has a simple widget to help clean the data.
-I removed images of multiple people form the data set, leading to the following confusion matrix with the error rate dropping from 0.49 to 0.29.
+I removed images of multiple people from the data set, leading to the following confusion matrix with the error rate dropping from 0.49 to 0.29.

 <img width="467" height="489" alt="Untitled" src="https://github.com/user-attachments/assets/c7e3edf0-0769-432f-9e06-cb581392e113" />